mailjet/magento-mailjet-plugin-official/README.md

 ## Description

 Increase your merchant revenue with the Mailjet v3 all-in-one Magento email plugin!
-Create, send and analyze your transactional and email marketing campaigns straight from within your Magento merchant account and boost your bottom line.Mailjet is a powerful all-in-one email service provider used to get maximum insight and deliverability results from both marketing and transactional emails.
+Create, send and analyze your transactional and email marketing campaigns straight from within your Magento admin and boost your bottom line.
+Mailjet is a powerful all-in-one email service provider used to get maximum insight and deliverability results from both marketing and transactional emails.
 Our analytics tools and intelligent APIs give senders the best understanding of how to maximize benefits for each individual contact and campaign email after email.

 <b>PLEASE NOTE</b> - this version of Mailjet’s add-on is compatible with only Mailjet v3 users.
 If you are a v1 user (any account created before April 2014), please request to get your account migrated via https://www.mailjet.com/support/ticket.